Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 The Willemstad cruise port in Curaçao features two main docking areas: the Mega Pier and the Mathey Wharf (also known as the Cruise Terminal or Handelskade Terminal).
 The Mega Pier is typically used for larger cruise ships that cannot pass under the Queen Juliana Bridge, while Mathey Wharf accommodates smaller vessels.

 Note: Like several other Caribbean nations, civilians in Curaçao are prohibited from wearing camouflage clothing.
-It’s best to leave anything camo-patterned at home (or at least back on the ship) because you could be asked to change or even sent back to the ship if you're wearing it ashore.
+Leave anything camo-patterned at home or back on the ship.

 Willemstad Cruise Port to the City Center